 So easy to do, just grab an A4 sheet of paper (or any size really), it doesn’t have to be blank, use a bill if you don’t have any paper lying about.
 The challenge is to fold it into an airplane that will fly the furthest.
 You will need to set up a flight route, eg from the sofa to the kitchen, or from the bed to the door, once you have your flight route get busy folding – planes can also be decorated with colouring or jewels – you decide on the rules.
 I found this fabulous site for plane ideas if you get stuck and they have instructions on how to fold them.
-This activity teaches children about aerodynamics and streamlining, eg putting a jewel on the back of your plane is not going to help it go faster.
+This indoor activity teaches children about aerodynamics and streamlining, eg putting a jewel on the back of your plane is not going to help it go faster.
 You should encourage them to make a few different planes and see which is the fastest before the official race starts!

-As indoor activities for kids, this can amuse for hours or even days, as I know from first-hand experience, and can be adapted in a number of different ways.
+As indoor activities for kids go, this can amuse them for hours or even days, as I know from first-hand experience, and can be adapted in a number of different ways.
 The principle behind it is that you are teaching kids about money (as in things cost money to buy) and maths through counting out the money.
 First, you need money, you can use monopoly money or create your own currency by cutting out paper notes and coins.
 If you are going to make the money it makes the activity much longer, so you could split this into two depending on attention spans.
 Once you have the money, you need products to sell, there are lots of options here are some examples:

 – Cut things out of a magazine, eg a picture of a bike